ironhack-labs/lab-javascript-basic-algorithms/README.md

 <br>

 ## Getting Started
-For this exercise, we will use VSCode and the Live Server extension to run the JavaScript code.
+For this exercise, we will use VS Code and the Live Server extension to run the JavaScript code.
 To do it, follow these steps: